0

 Native Pollinating Insects Health Study

-In response to Senate Bill 22-199, the Colorado Department of Natural Resources has commissioned a study on native pollinating insects.
-This collaborative study will be conducted by Colorado State University Extension, the Xerces Society for Invertebrate Conservation, and the University of Colorado Museum of Natural History, in consultation with state and federal agencies, researchers, scientists, and land managers across the state.
+In response to Senate Bill 22-199, the Colorado Department of Natural Resources commissioned a study on native pollinating insects.
+This collaborative study was conducted by Colorado State University Extension, the Xerces Society for Invertebrate Conservation, and the University of Colorado Museum of Natural History, in consultation with state and federal agencies, researchers, scientists, and land managers across the state.

 Study Leads